Table of Contents

 - Document and evaluate existing methods for assessing and evaluating uncertainty (quantitative and qualitative).

 - Incorporate knowledge from other fields (water resources, atmospheric science, nuclear industry, etc.) on applications of uncertainty evaluation methodologies.

 - Identify gaps in current knowledge.
 Define the developments required to provide adequate tools to implement uncertainty evaluations in projects.

 - Contact Person: Lina Belia

-The Working Group for Life Cycle Assessment of Water and Wastewater Treatment (LCA-Water WG) will facilitate the exchange of ideas, and develop consensual methodologies, to promote better use of LCA in the urban water systems.
+The Working Group for Life Cycle Assessment of Water and Wastewater Treatment (LCA-Water WG) has facilitated the exchange of ideas, and has developed consensual methodologies, to promote better use of LCA in the urban water systems.

 - Contact Person: Lluís Corominas